Adaptable-Switch/AS_test/README.md

 ### 2.1.The initialization of the SA algorithm.

-a) Give a result of flows spliting by an HASH function, which can be specified by end users.
+a) Give a result of flows spliting by any HASH function, which also can be specified by end users.
+Without loss of generality，we just chose one example result to do our software test.

 b) Check if there is a ![](https://render.githubusercontent.com/render/math?math=D\\_{id}[j]) that exceeds the ![](https://render.githubusercontent.com/render/math?math=P_{max}), it need to duplicate into ![](https://render.githubusercontent.com/render/math?math=N) copies (![](https://render.githubusercontent.com/render/math?math=N\leq{K})) and put them on different EE.
 The throughput demand of each sub-group ![](https://render.githubusercontent.com/render/math?math={\dfrac{D\\_{id}[j]}{N}}\leq{P_{max}}).